 Galleria Degli Uffizi, Florence

-Located in Florence, Italy, the Galleria is arguably a close second to the much adored Leaning Tower of Pisa, another of Italy’s most visited tourist landmarks.
-Never intended to be a gallery or a museum initially, but built for offices (thus the term Uffizi) for the Florentine judiciary and guilds, this magnificent U-shaped renaissance building titled Galleria Degli Uffizi has become one of the most significant, most visited art galleries in the world.
+Located in Florence, Italy, the Galleria is arguably a close second to the much-adored Leaning Tower of Pisa, another of Italy’s most visited tourist landmarks.
+This magnificent U-shaped building was originally supposed to be offices (thus the term Uffizi) for the Florentine judiciary and guilds.
+However, it is now one of the most significant, most visited art galleries in the world.

-Officially opened to the public since 1765 and declared a formal museum exactly a century later, most paintings (once owned by the art-adoring Medici family) housed here date back to the Italian Renaissance.
+Officially opened to the public in 1765, it became a formal museum exactly a century later.
+Once owned by the art-adoring Medici family, most paintings housed here date back to the Italian Renaissance.

 Notable paintings exhibited in the huge labyrinthine rooms include creations by Leonardo da Vinci, Michelangelo, Fra Lippo Lippi, Raphael, Rembrandt van Rijn, Giovanni Bellini, Diego Velázquez, Caravaggio and Peter Paul Rubens.